-The Writing Center is a free service provided by the University of Mississippi to help you become a stronger writer and critical thinker.
-In the writing center, you will find a community of
+The Writing Center is a free service provided by the University of Mississippi to help students become stronger writers and

 We are currently accepting applications for Student Writing Consultants.
 If you enjoy working with people one-on-one and enjoy writing, contact Writing Center Director, Dr. Jeanine Rauch, at mjrauch@olemiss.edu for more information.